Florence Cassell: Background

 Florence was raised by her mother and father in Jamaica with 5 brothers.
-At 27 years old, Florence, applicant to work as a police officer (later accepted), was introduced in series 4 as a replacement officer for Fidel Best, who was in the first three series.
+At 27 years old, Florence, applied to work as a police officer (later accepted), was introduced in series 4 as a replacement officer for Fidel Best, who was in the first three series.
 She was a police officer for the first half of the season before being promoted to Detective Sergeant in the wake of DS Camille Bordey's, actress Sara Martins, departure.

 2015 to 2022 (original run)

 From series 4 to 6 she worked alongside DI Humphrey Goodman before he left to go to London with his fiancée Martha Lloyd.
 The new detective, DI Jack Mooney, was introduced by Florence to the rest of the team after helping Humphrey in the case that took place in London.
 She has a relationship with Patrice Campbell who later becomes her fiancé.
 This eventually leads to Florence's first exit after he is murdered and she barely survives as she leaves Saint Marie.
 Her actress Joséphine Jobert furthermore went on to say she needed to leave the show for a short break for personal and professional reasons.
 It was confirmed that she would be replaced by DI Dumas, who would feature in the series from the end of series 8 to all of series 9.

-Florence returns in series 10 to Saint Marie and is given her old job back by the Commissioner, Selwyn Patterson after Madeleine Dumas' exit with his niece, Ruby.
+Florence returns in series 10 to Saint Marie and is given her old job back by the commissioner, Selwyn Patterson, after Madeleine Dumas' exit with his niece, Ruby.
 She meets Neville Parker, portrayed by Ralf Little, in an awkward encounter.
 During the whole of series 10, Neville has had feelings for Florence and eventually asked her if she wanted to go out with him.
 In the 2021 Christmas Special the answer is revealed.

 In the 11th series Florence is offered an undercover job and her first mission was to catch mafia boss Miranda Priestley, who was assumed to be under a drugs organisation.
 Neville and the team join forces with her when a murder occurs that involves Miranda.
 Desperately, Florence tries to get as much information as possible without being suspicious to solve the murder and finally catch Miranda and her gang.
 In the fourth episode, Miranda holds Florence at gunpoint and exposes her being undercover.
 A gunshot is heard not far away from the police station as Neville, Marlon, Naomi and Darlene rush to save her before it's too late.
 Upon arrival, Florence survived and pulled a firearm at the final moment.
 She left the island once more to go into witness protection after her near–death experience.
 Her exit came as a shock to viewers.